ClementTsang/aoc_2020/README.md

 ---

 Note these are being done after 2020.
-Back in 2020, I actually did the first 7 problems in Rust, but then gave up (I forget why, I think it was school-related)...
+Back in 2020, I actually did the first 7 problems, but then gave up (I forget why, I think it was school-related)...

 ## Solutions